iximiuz/labs-content-samples/sample-tutorial/index.md

 ---
 :tasks: tasks
 :name: <task-name>
-:validate: <simple shell command or pipeline>
+:validateRegex: <optional regular expression, applied on the client-side>
-:destination: <path to a file to store the input>
+:destination: <optional path to a file to store the input in the playground VM>
 ---
 #active
 <what needs to be entered by the user>